Parse dataset path into group and dataset components

 ycenter <- h5f$NORMALIZED$data$mean.Y

-# Get feature names
+# Extract feature names

-x_names <- h5f$data$.X_dimnames$`2`
+x.names <- h5f$data$.X_dimnames$`2`

-y_names <- h5f$data$.Y_dimnames$`2`
+y.names <- h5f$data$.Y_dimnames$`2`

 h5closeAll()

-# Reconstruct compact QR representation
+# Reconstruct QR in compact form

-XR[lower.tri(XR, diag = FALSE)] <- 0 # R is upper triangular
+XR[lower.tri(XR, diag = FALSE)] <- 0 # Zero below diagonal

-XQ[upper.tri(XQ, diag = TRUE)] <- 0 # Q lower part
+XQ[upper.tri(XQ, diag = TRUE)] <- 0 # Zero on and above diagonal

-XQR <- XR + XQ
+XQR <- XR + XQ # Combined representation

 YR[lower.tri(YR, diag = FALSE)] <- 0